 But to what extent does international cooperation link health and education?
 Which examples of collaboration between the two sectors exist?
 What are the needs and principal barriers?
 What are the conditions for making collaboration effective?

-This conference wants to highlight the links between health and education as global public goods, and explore common challenges as well as learning opportunities.
-It will thereby focus on investments in three main areas:
+This conference aimed to highlight the links between health and education as global public goods, and explore common challenges as well as learning opportunities.
+It thereby focused on investments in three main areas:

 - Health workforce development